Stazer/autonomouscabs/README.md

 - Solve issue by making changes
 - Push changes
 - Create pull request
-- Pull request is reviewed by at least two people in order to ensure code quality, structure, requirements and succeeded unit tests.
+- Pull request is reviewed by at least two people in order to ensure code quality, structure, requirements and succeeded unit tests
-- Branch is merged into master and deleted
+- Branch gets merged into master and gets deleted

 ## Quality Assurance
 - Unit tests are written for most components